 2. Warzone

 If you’re one of the few to have never touched a Call of Duty game before, you’re in for a treat.
 Gunplay is crisp, movement is smooth, and there are plenty of playstyles you can make use of, whether you decide to play it slow and steady until just a few other players remain, or you embark on a hunt for blood.
+No matter how you play, we’d recommend equipping one of the best Warzone loadouts to keep up with the current Warzone meta.

 3. Destiny 2

 The first main draw comes in the story, which you can either play through solo or with some pals.
-There’s far too much story and lore to summarise here, but there’s an incredibly rich universe to dig into, jam-packed with ancient aliens and intriguing allies.
+There’s far too much story and lore to summarize here, but there’s an incredibly rich universe to dig into, jam-packed with ancient aliens and intriguing allies.

 Then you have the PvP modes to face off against other players online, including the competitive Trials mode.
 And if you really fancy yourself as the best of the best, you can tackle PvE raids, which need serious teamwork and strategy to succeed in.